schorschii/Companion4Linux/README.md

 ## Debian Package Installation (Debian/Ubuntu/Mint)
 1. Download and install the `.deb` package from the [latest release](https://github.com/schorschii/companion-linux/releases) on Github.
 2. Open Confluence in your web browser, open a document and click on "Edit".
 Your browser will ask you now to allow executing Companion4Linux.
+A desktop notification will appear informing you about the current companion activity.

 ## Manual Installation (Debian/Ubuntu/Mint)
 ```bash